NERC-CEH/datalab/docs/user/r-libs/packrat_on_spark.md

 ### Install R packages in a function running on spark

 In DataLabs, the `/data` directory is shared between the Spark worker nodes and the notebooks.
-Running `packrat::restore` will compiled and install any missing packages from the lockfile.
+Running `packrat::restore` will compile and install any missing packages from the lockfile.
 These packages are stored within the private project library, therefore should only need to be build once as it is a shared directory.

 ```R
 sparkFunct <- function(idx) {